How to Plan the Perfect Road Trip Across Costa Rica

 Practical Tips for a Perfect Road Trip

-Book your accommodations at least for the first few days – then you’ll feel where you want to stay longer.
+Book your accommodations for at least the first few days – then you'll feel where you want to stay longer.

 Always have water, snacks, and sun protection in the car.